If you don’t see your question or an answer to one, please email us at info@pda-support.org

 A: Wow.
 Hats off to you.
 We feel like Oprah at this point- ‘you get a welcome and you get a welcome and you get a welcome.’
 But seriously, yes we are here for you too.

 A: Yes you can.
-Be sure to reach out to us at info@PDA-support.org.
-The process for starting a group is the same no matter where you are, but is important to make sure that your local laws allow for it
+The process for starting a group is the same no matter where you are, but it is important to make sure that your local laws allow for it.